4-Day Classic Inca Trail

 • Dinner on day 5, after returning to your own hotel in Cusco.

-• Hotel accommodation before and after your trek Cusco.
+• Hotel accommodation before and after your trek in Cusco.

 • Extra services not mentioned in the program.